unixpickle/gans/README.md

 After a few different attempts, I still have not managed to get a recurrent GAN to produce reasonably English-sounding text.
 I will probably pick this up again in the future.
 Here, I will document some of the results I *have* seen while trying to generate text with a GAN.

-**Random outputs.** Obviously, when the GAN first starts up, the generator produces highly random outputs.
+**Random outputs.** Obviously, when the GAN first starts up, the generator produces random outputs.
 These outputs include plenty of non-ASCII characters, so I will not include them here.

 **Homogeneous outputs.** Often, the generator will output a few letters constantly, ignoring most other characters.
 For example: